JGor17/budget_manager/README.md

 cd Downloads/

 The next step is to navigate to the input file and enter in each day that you spent and what amount.
+There is some example inputs already in the file for your reference.
+These can be deleted.
 The format for each line is as follows:

 ##/##: $##.##